PROFESSIONAL LEARNING

 6. Classroom newsletters

-The traditional newsletter is still a great way to communicate what’s happening at school.
+The traditional newsletter is a great way to communicate what’s happening at school.
 Newsletters are easy for teachers to prepare by using a template that can be either emailed or printed and sent home with each student.
 The newsletter can include information about classroom events, upcoming meetings, and what the class is currently learning.
 Consider including a “family” section, where newsletter recipients can provide feedback to one another.

 7. Class website